WilliamSampaio/Slim-Flash-Messages/README.md

 ## Custom Twig Functions

-`SlimFlashTwigExtension` provides these functions to your Twig templates.
+`FlashTwigExtension` provides these functions to your Twig templates.

 ### flash()